 - 1 apple grated (peeling is optional)

 - 100 g butter Or dairy free spread, sunflower oil or coconut oil or a mix of the two

 - Preheat the oven to 180°C(fan)/200°C/gas mark 6.
 Grease a 20cm square cake tin and line with baking paper.

 - Place 200g oats, 150g chopped dates or raisins, 40g desiccated coconut, juice of half a lemon, zest of a whole lemon and one grated apple into a food processor or high powered blender.
 Pulse until broken down and well combined.
 Set aside.

-- Place 1 tbsp of honey or maple syrup with 100g of butter or oil into a medium saucepan and heat gently until melted.
+- Place 1 tablespoon of honey or maple syrup with 100g of butter or oil into a medium saucepan and heat gently until melted.